s-boardman/PyGlow/README.md

  - pyglow.py - Python module you'll import into your script
  - examples/test.py - You choose the brightness of each LED color group, to see how it will look
  - examples/clock.py - binary clock by Jason (@Boeeerb)
- - examples/cpu.py - shows your cpu usage on the PiGlow by Jason (@Boeeerb)
+ - examples/cpu.py - cpu percentage indicator by Jason (@Boeeerb)
  - examples/set_leds.py - shows how set_leds() & update_leds() works